Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

 - Ubuntu: Click **Dashboard Home > Package Manager**.

+>Note:
+>
+> Before launching the Package Manager, ensure you close all Tizen Studio programs.

 ## Package Manager Components

 The Package Manager window is made up of the following logical areas as identified in the following figure: